LogicalOverflow/MasterStats/README.md

 # Technologies used

-I use [Tomcat](http://tomcat.apache.org/), [Wicket](http://wicket.apache.org/) and [AWS DynamoDB](https://aws.amazon.com/dynamodb) mainly because I already have experience using them.
-[AWS Beanstalk](https://aws.amazon.com/elasticbeanstalk) is used for deployment of the live demo and was very easy to use, as I just needed to upload my war file to have my application running.
+I use [Tomcat](http://tomcat.apache.org/), [Wicket](http://wicket.apache.org/) and mainly because I already have experience using  them.
+[AWS DynamoDB](https://aws.amazon.com/dynamodb) is used, because it can handle all my data while remaining fast and being easily scalable.
+Additionally Amazon provides nice [Java SDK](https://aws.amazon.com/sdk-for-java/) for their web services.

+[AWS Beanstalk](https://aws.amazon.com/elasticbeanstalk) is used for deployment of the live demo and was very easy to use, as I just needed to upload my war file to have my application up and running.

 [Highcharts](http://www.highcharts.com/) is the graphing library I have chosen because it allows me to generate the graphs from the Java code without touching any CSS or HTML.
 And [Bootstrap](http://getbootstrap.com/) is used as it makes it easy to create good-looking websites.